-Exceptions.
-The underage cellphone ban doesn't apply to calls made to contact a public safety entity or during an emergency.
+The underage cell phone ban doesn't apply to calls made to contact a public safety entity or during an emergency.

-Fines and points for violations.
-An underage cellphone ticket is a class A traffic infraction and costs $50 for a first offense and $100 for a second or subsequent offense.
+An underage cell phone ticket is a class A traffic infraction and costs $50 for a first offense and $100 for a second or subsequent offense.
 The violation will also add one demerit point to the motorist's driving record.